Key Requirements for being a Messaging Supplier to Melrose Labs

 - Direct routes: Our preference is for direct routes from Messaging Aggregators to MNOs.

-- Indirect routes: Routing from a supplier to another Messaging Aggregator is not prohibited.
-A direct route to an MNO must not be changed to an indirect route.
+- Indirect routes: Routing from a supplier to another Messaging Aggregator is permitted.
+However, a direct route to an MNO must not be changed to an indirect route.

 - Dynamic routing: When using dynamic routing to route messages upstream, Messaging Aggregators must ensure their routing does not result in any prohibited item mentioned in this document.
-If a supplier states that a route is direct to a certain MNO, then that routing must not be changed to indirect.
+If a supplier states that a route is direct to an MNO, then that routing must not be changed to indirect.

 - Directness: Suppliers must identify for each destination network if the route from them is a direct route to an MNO SMSC or an indirect route.